IMMIGRATION LAW AND LITIGATION CLINIC [Safe Passage Project] (PBL104)

-The course is for four credits, two for each semester.
-Credits are pass/fail.
-Students must be available to attend the Juvenile Immigration Docket once a month on Thursday mornings from 8 a.m. to 1 p.m.
-Additional class meetings and trainings will use free Thursdays mornings at times to be set with the instructors.
+Students must be available to attend the Juvenile Immigration Docket once to twice a month on Friday mornings from 8 a.m. to 1 p.m.
+Additional class meetings and trainings will use free Friday mornings at times to be set with the instructors.
 Evening students who can attend court are encouraged to consult with the faculty about participation.

 Links and Logistics